Long/Short Ratio

 | 2025-12-01 | 2025 late-cycle leg | $90,406.28 | 1.740 · Longs crowded |

-For a cycle-timing trader.
-Treat extremes as setups, not triggers.
+The discipline is to treat extremes as setups, not triggers.
 A reading below 0.7 is the kind of book that squeezes when spot breaks higher; a reading above 1.3 is the kind that flushes when spot stalls.
-Pair with funding rate to see the price of carrying that crowded book and with the liquidation heatmap to see where the cascade lives.
-A single-venue account-count read on its own is not a trade.
+Neither tells you the timing.
+Pair it with funding rate to see the price the crowd is paying to hold its lean, and the liquidation heatmap to see where the cascade actually lives.
+A single-venue account-count read, on its own, is not a trade.

 It is the most gameable metric on the site.
-Funding rates reflect a real cash payment and open interest reflects a settled book, so both are hard to manipulate without leaving evidence.
-Long/short ratios are a derived classification of accounts; even small population changes — new sub-accounts opening, dormant accounts closing, regional bans culling part of the user base — can shift the readout without any trader changing their view.
-Treat extremes as suggestive and absolute levels with suspicion.
+Funding rates reflect a real cash payment and open interest reflects a settled book, so both are hard to fake without leaving evidence.
+A long/short ratio is a derived classification of accounts: new sub-accounts opening, dormant accounts closing, or a regional ban culling part of the user base can shift the readout without one trader changing their view.
+The account-vs-position fork compounds it — a dashboard can flip the sign just by pulling the other surface.
+Treat extremes as suggestive and absolute levels with suspicion; the level is venue-specific and population-specific, and neither is stable.

 Frequently asked